jordepic/DataHarness/readme.md

 What does this mean?

 - In their vanilla state, we cannot support MySQL and PostgresSQL as first class citizens of DataHarness
-- However, we can support MySQL and PostgresSQL wire-protocol compliant databases like TiDB and YugabyteDB
+- However, we can support MySQL and PostgresSQL wire-protocol compliant databases like TiDB and YugabyteDB or use extensions!

 ## Creating A DataHarness Table